Priyanshu1035/Priyanshu1035/README.md

 ## 💡 My Open Source Journey
 I'm passionate about solving real-world problems and contributing to projects that make a difference.
 I believe in the power of open source.

-## 🌱 Current Focus
-Right now, I’m focusing on improving my:
+### 🌱 Currently Exploring
+- **Competitive Programming:** Enhancing problem-solving skills by tackling complex algorithms.
-- Problem-solving skills by contributing to challenging open-source projects
+- **Open Source:** Actively contributing to and maintaining open-source projects.
-- Code review skills to contribute more effectively

 ## 📈 GitHub Stats